open-telemetry/opentelemetry-specification/milestones.md

 would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus projects by **November, 2019**.

-Parity can be defined as the following milestones:
+Parity can be defined as the following features:

 - A set of interfaces which implement the OpenTelemetry specification in a given programming language.